 This three-day workshop is designed for UVM users who want to take their skills to the next level.

 Putting together real world testbenches require more than just knowing the components of the UVM library.
 Real world testbenches have issues that require knowing how to apply the UVM library to solve them.
-Issues such as multiple interfaces to the DUT, layering stimulus, concurrent process synchronization, dealing with behaviors such as interrupts and multiple response types, and building scalable, reusable testbenches are addressed.
+Issues such as multiple interfaces to the DUT, concurrent process synchronization, dealing with behaviors such as interrupts and multiple response types, and building scalable, reusable testbenches are addressed.